Russia moves closer to adopting compensation for sanctions law

 The bill also clears the way for foreign state assets in Russia to be seized as a response to Western sanctions, even if they are subject to international immunity.

-Sanctions imposed by the European Union and the United States have hit a number of Putin's colleagues and friends, including Rotenberg and Yuri Kovalchuk, one of the largest shareholders in Bank Rossiya.
+Sanctions imposed by the European Union and the United States have hit a number of Putin's colleagues and friends, including Gennady Timchenko, co-owner of Russia's No. 2 gas producer Novatek, and Yuri Kovalchuk, one of the largest shareholders in Bank Rossiya.

 But for now the bill has received only limited support from the government and Economy Minister Alexei Ulyukayev warned it could cause further capital outflow.
 The sanctions and the rapid weakening of the rouble have spurred more than $75 billion in capital flight this year.